Following on from our post on designing a tattoo for a character, here’s our look at using temporary tattoos for a film

 Whether you use a pre-made transfer or one that you have printed onto transfer paper, the application method can be slightly different.
-In other words: read the instructions for each brand you use so you know how to apply it correctly.
+In other words, read the instructions for each brand you use so you know how to apply it correctly.
 Here is a rough guide to applying transfers:

-- Cut the transfer out, as close to the edge of the design as possible.
-There is usually a clear protective layer over the face of the tattoo which can be pealed off just before application.
+- Cut the transfer out as close to the edge of the design as possible.
+There is usually a clear protective layer over the face of the tattoo which can be peeled off just before application.

-- Apply the transfer.
+- Apply the transfer to the skin.
 Some transfers go directly onto clean dry skin.
 Conversely, others go onto wet skin and here you need to wipe the skin first with a bit of water or IPA and leave it damp.
 Check the instructions before you start to see which method is needed.

 - Apply transfer to skin and press down, keeping it in position to prevent the tattoo shifting.

-- Press a wet sponge or cloth to the back of the tattoo until the backing paper peels away – and the transfer is now on the skin.
+- Press a wet sponge or cloth to the back of the tattoo until the backing paper peels away.
+The transfer is now on the skin.

-- If any area of the tattoo is lifted, use the damp sponge to press it down.
+- If any area of the tattoo is lifted, use the damp sponge to press it down, but do not rub.

 - Let the tattoo dry thoroughly.

-If you are super talented, or it’s a small/simple design and there are no major continuity requirements, then you can simply draw your tattoo freehand.
+If you are super talented, or it’s a small or simple design and there are no major continuity requirements, then you can simply draw your tattoo freehand.
 Alternatively, you could create a template on the skin first by using a stencil or tracing paper – the design can then be completed freehand.